cgoldberg/githubtakeout/README.md

 ### Run:

-When executed, it will create a new `github_backups` directory, containing a tarball for each repo and gist.

 Set environment variables for GITHUBUSER and GITHUBPASSWORD, then invoke `githubtakeout.py` from the command line.

 For example, in bash shell: